vegancat/next-pwa/README.md

 `next-pwa` specifies a default runtime caching [cache.js](https://github.com/DuCanhGH/next-pwa/blob/master/src/cache.ts)

 There is a chance you may want to have your own runtime caching rules.
 Please feel free to copy the default `cache.ts` file and customize the rules as you like.
-Don't forget to inject the configurations into your `withPWAInit`'s config in `next.config.js`.
+Don't forget to inject the configurations into your `withPWAInit` config in `next.config.js`.

 Here is the [document on how to write a runtime caching configuration](https://developer.chrome.com/docs/workbox/reference/workbox-build/#type-RuntimeCaching), including background sync and broadcast update and more!